yassine/soxy-driver/README.md

 Output : `{"IsTor":true,"IP":"%SOME_TOR_EXIT_NODE_IP_HERE%"}`

 > Note 2 : It is mandatory to specify a DNS server when creating containers, as by default docker will configure one through the loopback interface (127.0.0.22 as bind address).
-As per se, it impossible otherwise for the driver to intercept/tunnel the
+As per se, it is impossible otherwise for the driver to intercept/tunnel the
 DNS traffic and prevent from  [dns-leaks](https://en.wikipedia.org/wiki/DNS_leak).

 ## Configuration options